Shyguy99/Ofinder/README.md

 ## Contact

-For any query u can contact me email <a href="">readytouse99@gmail.com</a> or if u have any contribution for the project u are welcome.
+For any query you can contact me via email <a href="">readytouse99@gmail.com</a> or if you have any contribution for the project you are welcome.